Nandini

 Lord Jagannath

-our steering principle, our vision
+principle, our vision

 to see each day a rollicking fresh century.